Bantry

 Bantry is a town in the civil parish of Kilmocomoge in the barony of Bantry on the southwest coast of County Cork, Ireland.
 It lies in West Cork at the head of Bantry Bay, a deep-water gulf extending for 30 km to the west.
 The Beara Peninsula is to the northwest, with Sheep's Head peninsula to the southwest.

 The focus of the town is a large square, formed partly by infilling of the shallow inner harbour.
 In former times, this accommodated regular cattle fairs; after modernising as an urban plaza, it now features a weekly market and occasional public functions.
 Two piers protect the harbour.

 Bantry is in the Dáil constituency of Cork South-West.

 History

 As with other areas on Ireland's southwest coast, Bantry also claims an ancient connection to the sixth-century saint Breandán (Naomh Bréanainn) the Navigator.
 In Irish lore, Saint Breandán was the first person to discover America.
 To the west of the town is the graveyard marking the site of a 15th-century Franciscan friary, of which nothing remains.
 Saint Cannera, who lived as a hermitess in the area during the sixth century, is also associated with the parish.

+In past centuries, Bantry was a base for major pilchard fisheries and was visited by fishing fleets from Spain, France and the Netherlands.
+It was still a very small town in 1689 when it was described by the Jacobite army officer and future author John Stevens as "a miserable poor place, hardly worth the name of a town", consisting of "seven or eight small houses, and some mean little cottages".